dzekelid/photos/_listings/meetup/urlname-venues-post.md

         description: Open hours information about the venue
         type: string
       - in: query
+        name: name
+        description: Unique name of the venue
+        type: string
+      - in: query
         name: phone
         description: Optional phone number for the venue
+        type: string
+      - in: query
+        name: state
+        description: If in the US or CA, the state code for the venue
         type: string
       - in: query
         name: visibility